 I returned to my classroom with my cup of freshly brewed hazelnut coffee and almost collided with one of the surgeon attendees.
 After the usual verbal pleasantries and signing the roster, he walked to the instructor’s desk to speak with me privately – out of earshot of the other surgeons mingling before class started.

 I understand exhaustion.
 Although I don’t have the life and death responsibilities of a surgeon, a

-He indicated that he had just finished surgery and was exhausted.
-He uses the EMR software at another hospital, and was quite comfortable navigating in the system locating the necessary patient information he needed.
-As a result, would it be possible to just complete his assessment and skip the rest of the class?
-After, he had just completed surgery and was exhausted.
-Frankly, he wasn’t sure he could sit through an 8 hour class today, let alone return tomorrow for 4 additional hours.
+The surgeon indicated that he had just finished surgery moments ago and was exhausted.
+He uses the EMR software at another hospital and was quite comfortable navigating in the system locating the necessary patient information he needed.
+He questioned, would it be possible to just complete his assessment and skip the rest of the class?
+After all, he had just completed an early morning surgery and needed to go to his office to complete other responsibilities.

 - the ability to make decisions